ghi-electronics/NETMF-Open-Firmware/Product/Samples/HttpServer/readme.txt

 Continue to the next steps.

-D. Validating DMS
+D. Validating DNS
-o  Validate that DMS is properly set up.
+   Validate that DNS is properly set up.
 To do this, open a command prompt.
    - For an emulator, issue the command: ping zachl-sba1.redmond.corp.microsoft.com
    - For a device, issue the command: